KL Forest Eco Park: The Surprisingly Real Rainforest

 I made my way all the way back to my starting point at the KL Tower platform on top of the hill.

-The KL Forest Eco Park Canopy Walkway
+Review of KL Forest Eco Park Canopy Walkway

 There is a fairly new forest canopy walkway at Bukit Nanas Forest Reserve.
 Unlike the one that used to be open to the public in FRIM, this one was constructed primarily for the visiting urban public.
 It is not supported by the trees themselves, but by constructed pylons among the trees.
 The spans and cables are metal.
 It feels sturdier, and sways less.